mongodb-developer/jumpstart-series/README.md

 This repository is part of the MongoDB [Jumpstart](https://www.youtube.com/playlist?list=PL4RCxklHWZ9v2lcat4oEVGQhZg6r4IQGV) series on YouTube.
 Each branch corresponds to an episode.

-## Realm Functions Branch
+## Frontend Build Branch

-In the corresponding video for this branch, we used MongoDB Realm to create serverless functions that allow us to connect our database to our Next.js application.
+In the corresponding video for this branch, we build out our e-commerce project frontend using Next.js, Tailwind CSS, and MongoDB.

+We use the two MongoDB Realm functions that we created in the previous video to populate our products from our MongoDB Atlas database.

 ## Instructions